appcornerit/AppCorner-Social/appcorner.it/README.md

 Show apps on your web site and make money with iTunes Affiliate Program
 ============

-###You can use AppCorner for iPhone to show your posted apps with your comments on your website an make money with your iTunes affiliate token

-Post at least one app in AppCorner for iPhone, retrive your facebook id (you could add a breakpoint in  PFLogInViewController.m for facebookId variable).

-Paste your facebook id in `appcorner.js`, open userapps.html (is responsive), that's it!

 ###You can create a website with price drops as appcorner.it in minutes an make money with your iTunes affiliate token

 Paste your facebook id in `appcorner.js`, open pricedrops.html (is responsive), that's it!